hyssostech/sketch-thru-plan-sdk-net/samples/SpeechSample/README.md

 purposes, at least for general commercial customers.

-For scenarios requiring offline/disconnected recognition, and transparent switching from online to offline recognizers of the fly, use the STP Speech Recognition Component, or contact Hyssos to discuss how that functionality can be embedded in an app.
+For scenarios requiring offline/disconnected recognition, and transparent switching from online to offline recognizers of the fly, use the STP Speech Component, or contact Hyssos to discuss how that functionality can be embedded in an app.

 Here just the particular aspects illustrated by the sample are described.